Best daily deals

 In addition, the newly-refreshed AirPods Pro (2nd generation) with USB-C charging case is currently the only Apple product to support lossless audio streaming with the upcoming Apple Vision Pro.
 This is thanks to a new H2 chip found on the refreshed earbuds, which now supports a 5GHz wireless frequency that enables lossless audio transmission.

 The AirPods Max have not yet been updated to USB-C and continue to use the Lightning port.
-We expect them to switchover some sometime next year, though Apple also has not announced an AirPods 4 yet.
+We expect them to switch over sometime next year, though Apple also has not announced an AirPods 4 yet.
 You can listen to the AirPods Max over a wired connection using a Lightning cable with an adapter to plug it into a 3.5mm port.

 Pairing the AirPods Pro or AirPods Max to a non-Apple device is pretty simple, comparable to pairing any other Bluetooth device.